The Top eCommerce Platforms for Small Businesses

 There are also many helpful videos and tutorials on YouTube to help you along the way.

-Putting the time into learning the ins and outs of the platform that your going to use for your online business will help you in the long run.
+Putting the time into learning the ins and outs of the platform that you’re going to use for your online business will help you in the long run.

 Now, when you get to designing your website you’ll need to choose a theme.